 Farm dogs get hurt—that’s a fact of life that nobody’s going to be able to change.
-No matter what your dogs’ primary purpose is, getting hurt is something that just seems a normal part of their daily life on the homestead.
+No matter what your dog’s primary purpose is, getting hurt is something that just seems to be a normal part of their daily life on the homestead.

-Marjory’s friend Avi Molnar is a veteran goatherd in central Texas.
+Marjory’s friend Avi Molnar is a veteran goatherd in Central Texas.
 He typically has between 8 to 12 dogs who are active in his fields at any given time.
 As you might expect, Avi’s dogs run into all kinds of problems, day after day.
-And as a result, Avi has gotten pretty good at taking care of minor dog problems all on his own.
+As a result, Avi has gotten pretty good at taking care of minor dog problems on his own.

 Avi shared one trick with Marjory that has really helped her out with her own dog ailments.
-It’s a simple trick, but if you start practicing it early on – you’ll have an easier time dealing with your own dog problems.
-Whether it’s routine grooming, cleaning wounds, or digging out splinters and thorns – this trick will make your life a little bit easier.
+It’s a simple trick, but if you start practicing it early on, you’ll have an easier time dealing with your own dog problems.
+Whether you’re doing routine grooming, cleaning wounds, or digging out splinters and thorns, this trick will make your life a little bit easier.

 When Avi needs to work on an injured dog, he starts praising them immediately.
 He gives them treats, loving touches, and verbal praises to make them happy and help them to sit still.
 As soon as he starts working with the dog, the dog gets positive feedback and praise until the interaction is over.

 Marjory has seen this trick work for Avi many times—for both minor tasks and some pretty difficult injuries.
 Avi’s dogs wait patiently while he takes care of what needs to be done.
 The trick works so well that Marjory started using it on her own dogs, and she has seen similar results.